nickbalestra/nickbalestra.github.io/_posts/2015-08-08-for-loops-the-bad-the-good-the-ugly.markdown

 // -> 1 2 3
 {% endhighlight %}

-Lastly by being more expressive it represents our intent to iterate through each element of an array, allowing us to abstract over actions, not just values.This allow us to properly name such intent instead of having to rely on meaningless indexes:
+Lastly, by being more expressive it represents our intent to iterate through each element of an array, allowing us to abstract over actions, not just values.This allow us to properly name such intent instead of having to rely on meaningless indexes:

 {% highlight javascript linenos %}
 nums.forEach(function(number){